miguelzapaton/ehn-dcc-schema-json-validator/README.md

 ## Idea

-Instead of using different mechanisms for validating the structure and taxonomy ("ValueSets") references of DGC JSON Data a *standardized* JSON Schema validation mechanism is leveraged for an integral pre-check.
+Instead of using different mechanisms for validating the structure and taxonomy ("ValueSets") references of DGC JSON Data, a *standardized* JSON Schema validation mechanism is leveraged for an integral data pre-check.

-During the DGC issuance workflow passing this pre-check could be a mandatory assertion for the further processing (encoding, etc.).
+During the DGC Issuance workflow passing this data pre-check could be a mandatory assertion for further processing (encoding, signing, etc.).

-During the DGC verification workflow a successful pre-check could be required for the further application of the business rule logic.
+During the DGC Verification workflow a successful data pre-check could be required for the further application of the business rule logic.

+This procedure would especially make sense if the taxonomy value (sub-)sets would be specified at EU level, in contrast to national business rules.

+## Preconditions

+Key requirements for a successful implementation of this proposal:

+(1) "Add-only" taxonomy value sets (no removal of elements)

+(2) Immutable value IDs (no ID changes)

 ## Overview